Anne-Leigh Gaylord Moe: Career

 Moe began her career as a law clerk for Judge Virginia M. Hernandez Covington of the United States District Court for the Middle District of Florida.
 Moe was formerly a shareholder at the law firm of Bush Ross in Tampa.
-Moe was a judge of the Florida Second District Court of Appeal in 2025 after previously serving as a judge of the Florida 13th Circuit Court in Hillsborough County from 2017 to 2025.
+In December 2024, Moe was appointed judge of the Florida Second District Court of Appeal.
+She previously served as a judge of the Florida 13th Circuit Court in Hillsborough County from March 2017 to 2025.

 Federal judicial service

-On May 28, 2025, President Donald Trump announced his intention to nominate Moe to an unspecified seat on the United States District Court for the Middle District of Florida.
-On June 16, her nomination was sent to the Senate.
-President Trump nominated Moe to the seat to be vacated by Judge Brian J. Davis, who assumed senior status on December 30, 2023.
-The Senate Judiciary Committee held a hearing on her nomination on June 25, 2025 and her nomination was reported to the floor of the United States Senate on July 17, 2025.
+On May 28, 2025, President Donald Trump announced his intention to nominate Moe to the United States District Court for the Middle District of Florida.
+On June 16, 2025, Moe's nomination was sent to the Senate.
+Moe would fill the seat to be vacated by Judge Brian J. Davis, who assumed senior status on December 30, 2023.
+The Senate Judiciary Committee held a hearing on her nomination on June 25, 2025, and her nomination was reported to the floor of the United States Senate on July 17, 2025.
 On October 21, cloture was invoked on her nomination by a vote of 53–46.
 Later that day, her nomination was confirmed by a 53–46 vote.
 She received her judicial commission on October 24, 2025.